jasoncourcoux/cljs-shopping-demo/README.md

 ## License

-Copyright © 2016 Jason Courocux
+Copyright © 2016 Jason Courcoux

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.